Indian giant squirrel: Behaviour

 The Indian giant squirrel is an upper-canopy dwelling species, which rarely leaves the trees, and requires "tall profusely branched trees for the construction of nests."
 It travels from tree to tree with jumps of up to 6 m.
+This giant squirrel is mostly active in the early hours of the morning and in the evening, resting in the midday.

 When in danger, the Indian giant squirrel often freezes or flattens itself against the tree trunk, instead of fleeing.
 Its main predators are the birds of prey like owls and the leopard.
-This giant squirrel is mostly active in the early hours of the morning and in the evening, resting in the midday.
-They are typically solitary animals that only come together for breeding.

 The species is believed to play a substantial role in shaping the ecosystem of its habitat by engaging in seed dispersal.
 The diet includes fruit, flowers, nuts and tree bark.
-They may also eat insects and bird eggs.
+They may also consume insects and bird eggs.

-Family life
+Social behaviour

 The Indian giant squirrel lives alone or in pairs.
+They are typically solitary animals that only come together for breeding.
 They build large globular nests of twigs and leaves, placing them on thinner branches where large predators can't get to them.
 These nests become conspicuous in deciduous forests during the dry season.
 An individual may build several nests in a small area of forest which are used as sleeping quarters, with one being used as a nursery.